 1. Other leaves of absence without pay may be granted by the Board for good reason.

 2. A teacher shall not receive increment credit for time spent on a leave pursuant to Sections C. and D. of this Article, nor shall such time count toward the fulfillment of the time requirements for acquiring tenure.
-Applications for leave are subject to the approval of the principal.
+Applications for leave are subject to the approval of the Chief School Administrator.
 All benefits to which a teacher was entitled at the time his leave of absence commenced, including unused accumulative sick leave, shall be restored to him upon his return and every effort shall be made to assign the same position which he held at the time said leave commenced.
 All extensions or renewals of leaves shall be applied for in writing.
 If the Board approves such application, the teacher shall be notified in writing.

 3. The Board need not grant or extend the leave of absence of any non-tenured teacher beyond the end of the contract school year in which the leave is obtained.

 4. Nothing herein contained shall be construed to require the Board to grant tenure to any non-tenured teacher who would not have been granted tenure in the absence of this provision or to offer a new contract for a new school year to any non-tenured teacher who would not have been offered such a contract in the absence of this provision.